zoltar00/Loyverse-sync/README.md

 There is a log viewer (Tools -> Loyverse Sync Log) which refreshes at every sync run.

 You can manually trigger a synchronization by going to Tools -> Loyverse Sync

+> The Synchronization is done for now only in one way: Loyverse to Woocommerce.
+The bidirectionnal synchronization will be done in a futur release.
+> The synchronization creates a database table (The name you can choose on the settings page).
+This database is used to track the differences between Loyverse and Woocommerce.
+> The synchronization checks if the item/category has been deleted from Woocommerce and if this is the case puts it back.
+Also the synchronization checks whether the item (product) is i nthe Woocommerce trash, if it is then the item will be restored.

+The synchronization process:
+The synchronization process is as follows:
+1) Import all categories from Loyverse and check against the database and delete any category that is in woocommerce but not in Loyverse.
+2) Do the same for the items
+3) Synchronize the Categories with Woocommerce
+4) Synchronize the Items with Woocommerce.